williamkohler/auto_agent/README.md

 # Artist Portal

 Auto Agent allows for administrative users to assign artists to other users.
-When an artist is assigned to a user, that user can then see the artists upcoming performances and top albums (from last.fm).
+When an artist is assigned to a user, they can then see an deals regarding the artist's upcoming performances and top albums (provided by last.fm).

 ## Getting started